When does human personhood begin?

-It is difficult to overemphasize the implications of the belief that human
+It is difficult to overemphasize the importance of the belief that human

 personhood starts at conception.
+If a zygote, embryo, and fetus are all human persons, then an abortion involves a murder.
 It makes every abortion clinic the moral

-equivalent of Auschwitz, the most infamous of the Nazi death camps.
+equivalent of small-scale Auschwitz, the most infamous of the Nazi death camps.

 2006-MAR-06, Governor Mike Rounds (R) of South Dakota signed

-abortions in South Dakota were considered criminal acts.
+abortions in the state to be criminal acts.
 Any doctor performing any

 abortion at any time between conception and childbirth ran the risk of a heavy

 fine and lengthy jail sentence, unless she/he could prove that the procedure was